stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 #### TIM

 No, so!
 Yeah, yeah that's fine.
-Like a 'No, but' is absolutely fine as long as you, as long as you all agree, because, as we know, every single rule in improv is helpful right up until the point it strangles you to death.
+Like a 'No, but' is absolutely fine as long as you all agree, because, as we know, every single rule in improv is helpful right up until the point it strangles you to death.

 #### BEN